Chipmunks

 Chipmunk Facts

 Found all over North America, chipmunks forage for food between April and October, storing what they find in their cheek pouches to bring back to their nests.
-Chipmunks like a variety of foods that include leaves, roots, seeds, grain, nuts, fruit, small birds and mammals, insects, and worms.
+Chipmunks like a variety of foods, including leaves, roots, seeds, grain, nuts, fruit, small birds and mammals, insects, and worms.
 It’s possible for chipmunks to live up to 11 years.
-They will commonly breed twice, once in April, and again in July.
+Chipmunks will commonly breed twice in one year, first in April, and again in July.

 Chipmunk Damage